cmccrowe/cmccrowe/README.md

-### Chris McCrowe 👋
+# Hi, I'm Chris McCrowe 👋

-- I am currectly working as a senior compositor at Wētā FX.
+I work in the visual effects inductry on films and tv shows.
+My current title is senior compositor at Wētā FX.
+The best thing about this career is that you are always learning and working colloratively with others.

+Primarily, compositing is done in a progarm called Nuke, which is written in C++ and Python.
+Nuke has a built in script editor and you can pretty much control or automate anything with Python.
-- I enjoy learning about python and sharing with others 👨🏽‍💻⚡
+I love learning about python, understanding how things work and sharing with others 👨🏽‍💻⚡

 ### Connect with me: